adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 11 in task 11 we use a wc -l to count the lines output of find

-task 12 we go back to ls
+task 12 we go back to lse

+task 13 i forgot about adding the -u flag to uniq for a while, that was embarassing